Learning Objectives

 - Describe an electrochemical cell and differentiate between galvanic and electrolytic cells.

-- Apply Nernst equation for calculating the emf of galvanic cells and define standard potential of the cell.
+- Apply the Nernst equation for calculating the emf of a galvanic cell and define the standard potential of the cell.

 - Define resistivity (ρ), conductivity (κ), and molar conductivity (Λ) of ionic solutions.